lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Integration with OctoPrint

-The serial bus with the main board **MKS GEN L v1.0** is shared between TFT and OctoPrint / ESP3D / Pronterface etc. This means that printing from OctoPrint causes Marlin to receive gcodes from OctoPrint and TFT at the same time (there are collisions).
+The serial bus with the mainboard **MKS GEN L v1.0** is shared between TFT and OctoPrint / ESP3D / Pronterface etc. This means that printing from OctoPrint causes Marlin to receive gcodes from OctoPrint and TFT at the same time (there are collisions).
 This will let Marlin reply with error messages, that will be displayed on both OctoPrint and TFT display, such as:

     Line Number is Not Last Line Number +1 Last Line 1686

-In order to avoid the problem, when printing with OctoPrint etc. put the TFT in **Listening Mode** pressing on the button:
+In order to avoid the problem, when printing with OctoPrint etc. put the TFT in **Listening Mode** pressing on button:

     Menu->Settings->Connection->ON

 **NOTES:**

-- This limitation is not due to bugs on the TFT firmware but it's an hardware limitation on MKS GEN L v1.0 main board
+- This limitation is not due to bugs on the TFT firmware but it's an hardware limitation on MKS GEN L v1.0 mainboard
 - Listening Mode state is stored on FLASH allowing to restore the mode at TFT startup.
 This allows to power on/off the printer remotely and to control the printer via USB without the need of any touch (from the user) on the display to engage the mode

 ### OctoPrint Triggering Commands

-After the TFT is set to Listening Mode (see section [Compatibility with OctoPrint](#Compatibility-with-OctoPrint), OctoPrint, ESP3D, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
+After the TFT is set to Listening Mode (see section [Integration with OctoPrint](#Integration-with-OctoPrint)), OctoPrint, ESP3D, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
 The following actions and the related triggering G-codes are currently supported by the TFT fw:

 | **ACTION**                  | **G-CODE**                                                                                                                                                                                                  |
 | :-------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |